How to Get SHA-1 & SHA-256 Fingerprints for Android App — 2025 Guide

 -

-Under App Signing Certificate, you'll find the SHA-1 and SHA-256 fingerprints.
+Under App Signing Certificate, you’ll see both SHA-1 and SHA-256 fingerprints.

 -

-Obtain your SHA-1 fingerprint using the methods above.
+Obtain your SHA-1 fingerprint using Android Studio or keytool.

 -